Andrew-Robertson10/Group-6-Data-Management-Project-1/README.md

 # Group-6-Data-Management-Project-1
-# MIST 4610 Group Project #1: Music Industry Data Model
+# Group 6 - MIST 4610 Group Project #1 - Music Industry Data Model

 A brief description of what this project does and who it's for